nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 - Contacts management
 - Today View that surfaces an overview of upcoming events and deadlines

+With CoLAB, you can efficiently manage all your school projects through our comprehensive project management tools.

+We have designed a user-friendly User Interface (UI) that is intuitive to both first-time users and seasoned ones.
 It is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, CoLAB can get your project management tasks done faster than traditional GUI apps.

-With CoLAB, you can efficiently manage all your school projects through our comprehensive project management tools.
-We have designed a user-friendly User Interface (UI) such that CoLAB remains intuitive to both first-time users and seasoned ones.
   We look forward to seeing what you accomplish with CoLAB with a clean and inviting UI.
 Get your journey started with the [Quick Start section](#3quick-start)!

 ## **2. About**

-This section serves to familiarise you with information and terms that would help you make the best use of this user guide.
+This section serves to familiarise you with the information and terms that would help you make the best use of this user guide.

 ### 2.1 Structure of this Document